AMehlem/fhir-r4-constraint-test/README.md

 # ConstraintTest

 This repository uses the library HL7.Fhir.Specification.R4 version 4.3.0 to validate a XML file.
 The file ("Resources/Bundle.xml") should be valid, but the validation fails with one error (and 14 irrelevant issues).
-The following constraint fails:
+The following constraint fails although the XML contains three extensions with url 'leitsymptomatik' and none of these contain the code value 'pi':
 ```
 code.extension('https://fhir.gevko.de/StructureDefinition/EVO_EX_HLM_Leitsymptomatik').extension('leitsymptomatik').exists() and
 (code.extension('https://fhir.gevko.de/StructureDefinition/EVO_EX_HLM_Leitsymptomatik').extension('leitsymptomatik')[0].valueCoding.code='pi' or